African Beignets (Puff Puff Recipe)

 • Allow to cook for an additional 2 minutes, or until deep golden brown on the other side.
 Then remove using the spider tool or a slotted spoon.
 Place on a cooling rack to cool.

-• Serve warm or at room temperature with honey peanut butter.
+• Serve warm or at room temperature on their own, or with honey peanut butter.

 Notes